FlowFuse/website/src/blog/2024/05/how-to-use-mqtt-in-node-red.md

 2. **Password:** Enter the password associated with the username.

-*Note: - Make sure you are using environment variables while dealing with sensitive configuration information to prevent exposing them directly in the flow*
+*Note: - Make sure you are using environment variables while dealing with sensitive configuration information to prevent exposing them directly in the flow, for more details refer to [Using Environment varriables in Node-RED](/blog/2023/01/environment-variables-in-node-red/)*

 ## Publishing Data to a Topic on MQTT Broker

-1. Drag an **Inject** node onto the canvas, set `msg.payload` to timestamp, and set repeat to an interval of **5 seconds**.
-2. Drag an **mqtt-out** node onto the canvas.
+1. Drag an **mqtt-out** node onto the canvas.
-3. Double-click on the **mqtt-out** node and select the added configuration to which you want to send data in the server field.
+2. Double-click on the **mqtt-out** node and select the added broker configuration to which you want to send data in the server field.
-4. In the topic field, enter the desired topic name.
+3. In the topic field, enter the desired topic name.
-5. Set the **QoS** to **2** for accurate and guaranteed data delivery.
+4. Set the **QoS** to **2** for accurate and guaranteed data delivery.
-6. Set **retain** to true if you want to retain the data.
+5. Set **retain** to true if you want to retain the data.
-7. Connect the **Inject** node's output to the input of the **mqtt-out** node.
+6. Connect the node's output, which is emitting the payload data you want to send to the MQTT broker, to the input of the mqtt-out node.

 !["Screenshot of the mqtt-out node configuration"](./images/how-to-use-mqtt-mqtt-out-node.png "Screenshot of the mqtt-out node configuration"){data-zoomable}